 Throughout, Christiane stays efficiently calm, but with a watchful eye to Patu, who quietly but forcefully reins in the crowd.
 The rest of the day goes as planned.

 After a workshop identifies the worst of the problems, Christiane, Patu and the participating groups get to work implementing solutions.
-“One thing we’re doing is encouraging the writing of wills, and also legal marriage certificates,” says Christiane.
-“Many women can’t read,” adds Patu, “so that’s why our organization also supports literacy training.”
+“One thing we’re doing is encouraging the writing of wills, and also legal marriage certificates,” says Patu.
+“Many women can’t read,” she adds, “so that’s why our organization also supports literacy training.”

 And they are meeting with traditional leaders, encouraging Fons to make pronouncements against widow rites, and ensure the women retain access to their land.
 “We hope to have agreements in five Fondoms by next year,” says Christiane, who is also training advocates who will lobby at the village level on behalf of widows.